songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

 deployment.apps/example-frontend created
 ```

-kubernetes creates the defined and necessary resources, pulls the container image (in this case from Quay.io) and deploys the Pod.
+Kubernetes creates the defined and necessary resources, pulls the container image (in this case from Quay.io) and deploys the Pod.

 Examine the deployment yaml more closely and discuss it with each other.
 Where do we configure our resource usage and how do we handle High Availabilty and our update strategy in our code?

-Use the command `kubectl get` with the `-w` parameter in order to get the requested resources and afterward watch for changes.
+Use the command `kubectl get` with the `-w` parameter to get the requested resources and afterward watch for changes.

 {{% alert title="Note" color="info" %}}
 The `kubectl get -w` command will never end unless you terminate it with `CTRL-c`.